RobertoM89/BigRig/README.md

 <img src="https://robertom89.github.io/BigRig/images/hand_tuner_01.jpg" alt="Hand Tuner" width="800"/>

-When the hand is in its default pose, no attribute is active, so even if you changed any of the parameter in the *Hand Tuner* windows you wouldn't see any difference.
+When the hand is in its default pose, no attribute is active, so even if you changed any of the parameter in the *Hand Tuner* window you wouldn't see any difference.
 Before starting to tune the different parameters, change the value of the hand attribute you want to tune in the Channel Box, in order to see how the pose is improved.

 In order to change a parameter you can either:
 - type the new value and press <code>Enter</code> to save it;